-We all have our share of embarrassing email stories.
-Sending an email to the wrong person, forgetting to enclose an attachment, sending an offensive email in the heat of the moment, and making silly typos are just a few of many email mistakes that we all wish to undo as soon as we realize them.
-And email recall is one way to correct those mistakes.
+Just like everyone else, we all have our share of embarrassing email stories.
+Perhaps you’re wondering how to recall an email in Outlook after having sent a message to the wrong person, forgetting to enclose an attachment, sending an offensive email in the heat of the moment, or making a silly typo.
+These are just a few examples of email blunders that many of us would like to correct as soon as we realize them, and the ability to recall an email provides a way to do just that.

 When you recall an email, it means that you are taking proactive steps to ensure the message does not reach recipients.
 Recalling an email gives you the chance to prevent an important or confidential message from getting into the wrong hands, or simply undoing a mistake before it’s too late.
 This process varies based on the email service provider.
 So how to recall an email in outlook may be different than how to recall an email in Gmail.